google/gapid/DEVDOC.md

 > Despite its name, the gofuse command does NOT use FUSE (filesystem in userspace).
 > It just creates directories and links to source files, including generated files.
-> It is a good idea to re-run gofuse from time to time to re-sync links to potential
+> It is a good idea to re-run gofuse from time to time, to re-sync links to potential
 > new files.

 In terms of editor, [VsCode](https://code.visualstudio.com/) has good Go support thanks to its
 [Go extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.Go).
-With the GOPATH setup to gofuse, and opening files under the gofuse directory, you should get some jump-to-definition and autocomplete features working.
+With the GOPATH setup to gofuse and opening the `<path-to-gapid-gofuse>` directory, as the root of your workspace, you should get some jump-to-definition and autocomplete features working.
 Make sure to edit the files through their link found under the gofuse directory.

 ## How to debug / breakpoint in Golang code